-Former BJP leader Yashwant Sinha joins Trinamool Congress ahead of West Bengal polls
+Former BJP leader Yashwant Sinha joins TMC, says ‘tipping point’ was attack on Mamata Banerjee

+The 83-year-old politician said all the democratic institutions in India have become weak.

 Former Bharatiya Janata Party leader and ex-Union minister Yashwant Sinha on Saturday joined the Trinamool Congress, ANI reported.
 The 83-year-old leader had quit the BJP in 2018.